Unpaired Optical Coherence Tomography Angiography Image Super-Resolution via Frequency-Aware Inverse-Consistency GAN: Methodology

 \subsection{Frequency-aware Adversarial Loss}

-Within Generative Adversarial Network (GAN), a powerful discriminator could induce a generator to produce high-quality results.
+For Generative Adversarial Network (GAN), a powerful discriminator induces the generator to produce high-quality results.
 As for the super-resolution, GAN aspires to produce $HR$ images by accurately enhancing $hf$ details while preserving $lf$ contours.
 Therefore, we facilitate the discriminator in distinguishing frequency information and thus propose the frequency-aware adversarial loss (\textbf{FAL}).

-Inspired by the superior performance of wavelets in discriminating frequency information~\cite{wei2021unsupervised}, we decompose vertical and horizontal frequency components by applying either high-pass ($H$) or low-pass ($L$) Haar wavelets filters.
-Thus decomposed results include four possible combinations: $LL$, $LH$, $HL$, and $HH$, where $L$ extracts $lf$ and $H$ extracts $hf$.
-Then we refer to all ($LH$, $HL$, $HH$) as $hf$, $LL$ as $lf$, original image as spatial information, denoted as $W_{hf}$, $W_{lf}$, $W_{s}$, respectively (see Fig. \ref{fig:dis}).
-They are separately fed to three neural networks to capture frequency and spatial features, denoted as \(D_{hf},D_{lf},D_{s}\).
-The final discrimination aggregates the outputs of three networks:
+Inspired by the superior performance of wavelets in discriminating frequency information~\cite{wei2021unsupervised}, Haar discrete wavelets transformation (DWT) is employed.
+High- and low-pass filters decompose frequency components in each of the vertical and horizontal directions.
+Thus, as depicted in Fig. \ref{fig:dis}, decomposed components include four combinations: $LL$, $LH$, $HL$, and $HH$, where $L$ is $lf$ and $H$ is $hf$.
+In our framework, we refer to all ($LH$, $HL$, $HH$) as $hf$, $LL$ as $lf$, and original image as spatial information.
+They are simultaneously fed to three branches for feature embedding, which are finally aggregated for the final discrimination.

-We employ two discriminators to distinguish between real and generated $LR$ and $HR$ images, denoted as \(D_{LR}\) and \(D_{HR}\), respectively.
-By formulating \(D_{HR}\) using Eq. \eqref{wavelet}, the \textbf{FAL} for the \(G_{Res}\) is defined as:
+To optimize our restoration and degradation models in an unpaired manner, we employ two discriminators to distinguish between real and generated $LR$ and $HR$ images, denoted as \(D_{LR}\) and \(D_{HR}\), respectively.
+Thus, the FAL for restoration \(G_{Res}\) is defined as:

-where the labeling scheme considers real $HR$ image as 1 and restored $HR\uparrow$ image as 0.
+where \(D_{HR}\) stands for discriminator and follows the labeling scheme that real $HR$ image is 1 and restored $HR\uparrow$ image is 0.
 The mean square error is used, following the formulation of the least-square GAN~\cite{mao2017least}.
-Similarly, for the degradation counterpart, the \textbf{FAL} for \(G_{Deg}\) is defined as:
+Similarly, the FAL for the degradation \(G_{Deg}\) is defined as:

 According to the essential paradigm of GAN~\cite{goodfellow2020generative}, the Eq. \eqref{gan_res} and \eqref{gan_deg} are minimized to optimize generators whereas being maximized to optimize the discriminators for distinguishing between real and generated data as sensitively as possible.